HACCP by Process

 Frequently asked questions

-How quickly should cooked food be cooled?
+How quickly should cooked food be cooled in the UK?

 Can I put hot food straight in the fridge?